 Astro Doughnuts & Fried Chicken, Los Angeles and

 Los Angeles County reigns supreme when it comes to combining cuisines.
-This is particularly true with Astro Doughnuts & Fried Chicken, where you can get your doughnuts and chicken separately—or combine them to create a decadent sandwich.
-At both the Los Angeles and Santa Monica locations, Astro makes everything to order, so your fried chicken on a vanilla-glazed doughnut will be fresh and piping hot.
-Other offerings that are sure to rock your world include the Nutella, cinnamon sugar, maple bacon, and crѐme brûlée doughnuts.
+This is particularly true with Astro Doughnuts & Fried Chicken, where you can get your donuts and chicken separately—or combine them to create a decadent sandwich.
+At both the Los Angeles and Santa Monica locations, Astro makes everything to order, so your fried chicken on a vanilla-glazed donut will be fresh and piping hot.
+Other offerings that are sure to rock your world include the Nutella, cinnamon sugar, maple bacon, and crѐme brûlée donuts.

 Donut Snob, Los Angeles